Demolition Permits in

 When applying for a Demolition permit, you or your contractor will generally need to submit the following documentation for the city's review:

-Estimated processing time in Ward County: 10 to 14 business days.
+Typical processing time for a jurisdiction of this size: 10 to 14 business days.

 Building without authorization is considered a code violation.
 The local government can issue a Stop Work Order, forcing you to halt construction immediately.
 You may be subject to retroactive permit fees (often double the original cost), daily fines, or even a mandate to tear down the unpermitted work at your own expense.